Cranberry sauce is one of my favorite things on the holiday table.

 I really like the sweet and sour flavor with poultry.
 And the red makes the whole dish look festive!

 Total confession – the cranberry sauce in the can used to be my absolute favorite.
 It’s like eating jelly with a spoon.
 Better yet, it’s like having an excuse to put jelly all over your food.
-(Can you tell I’m a sweet tooth?)
+(Can you tell I like sweets?)

 After studying food and nutrition for a few years, I started to look at canned cranberry sauce differently.